-Most children are natural born performers.
-From very early on they love to sing, dance and act, with parents being their first (and usually most encouraging) audience.
-Through performing they build confidence, resilience, express themselves and explore the world around them.
+Many children are natural-born performers.
+From a young age, they love to sing, dance and act—and doting parents inevitably become their first (and usually most encouraging) audience.
+Through performing arts (whether that's a formal setting or not), kids are able to build confidence, resilience and self-expression.
 No matter what medium it is, dramatic play helps kids break down the barriers of reality and learn in a fun and engaging manner.
-By enrolling your child in drama classes you can encourage this natural learning and give your child the skills to enhance their schooling and indeed their lives.
+By enrolling your child in performing arts classes you can encourage this natural learning and give your child the skills to enhance both their schooling and broader lives.

 “We love to capture this at an early age and encourage it to develop.
 We play games, we sing and vocalise, we move our bodies and dance, we create.
 It’s amazing to see our youngest students begin with us, often shy and timid, and develop over the years with us into confident and assured young people.”

 But it’s not just fun and games, performing arts classes teach life-long social and academic skills that can equip your child well into adulthood.

 “At Stage School Australia we are building from a very early age things like confidence, cooperation in the classroom, developing concentration,” says Emily.

 “The activities we do each week are not only designed to develop our Performing Skills but assist in building well rounded little humans!
 Our students work towards clear articulation and projection in their speaking and singing voices, confidently presenting and being seen on stage, and developing motor skills and coordination in their bodies.”

 Professor Michael Anderson (from the University of Sydney) has a body of research that shows the benefits of performing arts for school-aged kids and its irrefutable benefits beyond the classroom.

 Kids who are active participants in the arts:

 - Are more motivated

 - Are more academically able to deal with what life throws at them